 IMDb Synopsis: Mrs. Dashwood and her two daughters, Elinor and Marianne, are faced with the prospect of Mrs. Dashwood’s stepson and his wife moving into their home at Norland.

 Why You Should Watch: I haven’t seen this version yet, but it sounds like a must-see adaptation as it covers much of the book.

 Amazon Synopsis: Jane Austen’s tale of two devoted sisters with totally differing attitudes to life and love.
 Filmed on location in the stately homes of picturesque Dorset and Somerset.

-Where to Watch: Prime Video and on DVD.
+Where to Watch: BritBox, BritBox Amazon Channel, Prime Video, and on DVD.